Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Results

 Our tentative assignments allow us to track the energy shifts and splittings from deconvolved data, which we find to be consistent with the scenario of quantum spins subject to RKKY interactions and hybridization (Fig.\,\ref{Fig:figure3}e).
 While the RKKY interaction leads to further shifts, hybridization increases the number of states.
 Importantly, the energy of the hybrid $\beta$ states is not monotonous with the number of nodal planes as we find the $\beta^{\mathrm{t2}}$ state in the energetic center of the respective triplet structure.
-This change in energetic order can be rationalized by accounting for next-nearest-neighbor RKKY interactions.
+This change in energetic order can be rationalized by accounting for strong next-nearest-neighbor RKKY interactions which arise naturally in a quantum spin model.